longturn/freeciv21/docs/Playing/LT-Guide/index.rst

 Longturn Game Playing Guide
 ***************************

-This is the Longturn game player's guide.
-This playing guide is similar to :doc:`/Playing/how-to-play`, however it is less generic and more focused on the rulesets we often play.
+This is the :title-reference:`Longturn Game Playing Guide`.
+This playing guide is similar to :doc:`/Playing/how-to-play`, however it is less generic and much more focused on the rulesets we often play online against other human players.

 .. toctree::
   intro.rst